-Using GSS data pooled for years 1973 through 1998, we calculate a "generalized" confidence scale, with weights determined by exploratory factor analysis on ten confidence items, excluding the press and TV questions.
-For the purposes of this paper, we interpret these scales in the analyses that follow as reflecting a general trend in institutional confidence related to but separate from trends for any particular social or political institution.
-In this, we follow the contention of Lipset and Schneider (1987) and the speculation by S. Bennett et al. (1999) that a single factor solution best represents the manifest variables.
-However, additional analyses make us somewhat skeptical about these claims.
+Consequently, using GSS data pooled for years 1973 through 2004, we calculated a "generalized" confidence scale, with weights determined by confirmatory factor analysis on 10 confidence items, excluding the press and TV questions.
+For the purposes of this article, we interpret these scales in the analyses that follow as reflecting a general trend in institutional confidence related to but separate from trends for any particular social or political institution.
+In this, we follow the contention of Lipset and Schneider (1987) and the speculation by S. Bennett et al. (1999) that a single-factor solution best represents the manifest variables.
+However, additional analyses make us somewhat skeptical about these claims.7